 Tortuga Tavern is a Magic Kingdom counter service restaurant at Walt Disney World, serving a limited menu of BBQ.
 In this WDW dining review, we’ll share food photos, a look around, and best menu options at this open air eatery located around the corner from Pecos Bill and only open seasonally.
 (Updated August 29, 2021.)

-After being closed for over a year, Tortuga Tavern just reopened in late August 2021.
-Normally, it would open at the start of summer and close around the time it just returned, but Magic Kingdom is still recovering from the closure and staffing up in preparation for Walt Disney World’s 50th Anniversary on October 1, 2021.
+After being closed for over a year, Tortuga Tavern recently reopened.
+Normally, it would open at the start of summer and close around the time it just returned, but Magic Kingdom is still recovering from the closure and staffing up in preparation for Walt Disney World’s 50th Anniversary.
 Consequently, Tortuga Tavern returned for the off-season with a few new menu items.